misoelegant/rpm/updater/README.md

 # Reroll Mod Updater

-## Setup (please read this)
+## Setup

-- Before running the updater, use Steam to revert to the unmodded game files
+- Use Steam to revert to the unmodded game:
-  (right click the game in your Steam library -> properties -> "local files" tab -> "verify integrity of game files").
+  - Right click the game in your Steam library -> Properties
-  **You only have to revert files once, and the updater can be used to return to the original game after that**.
+  - In the "Local Files" tab, select "Verify Integrity of Game Files".

+- In the same "Local Files" tab, select "Browse Local Files" to open the Steam game directory.

-- Download `RPMUpdater.exe` and **place it in the root game directory**.
+- Download `RPMUpdater.exe` and move it to the Steam game directory that you just opened.
-  This is the same directory as the game executable, `katamari.exe`.
-  (To open the root game directory, from the same "local files" tab, select "browse local files").

 - You should now be able to run `RPMUpdater.exe` to download and install the available mods.
+  - **Note:** "installing" a version of Reroll means that's the version that plays when you open the game.
+You can use this to easily switch between the practice mod and the original game for RTA.

 ## Changelog